Gut Healthy Chicken Salad

 individual ingredients for gut healthy chicken salad laid out against a white background.

 • Mixed Greens: I use organic mixed greens in this salad, a mixture of spinach and butter lettuce.
-But, any lettuce you have will do!
+But, Romaine lettuce is also really good with this.
+Whatever kind of lettuce you prefer works, as you'll add all the ingredients onto a bed of lettuce.

 • Red Pepper: I love red bell peppers because of their sweet flavor, but you can use any color.